Holla! Sorry, I had to.

 - Poppy seeds or sesame seeds

-- 2) Combine with oil, remaining water, sugar, salt, eggs, and half the flour.
+- Combine with oil, remaining water, sugar, salt, eggs, and half the flour.
 Beat well.
 Stir in the remaining flour.
 Dough should be sticky.
 Cover dough and let rest for 10 minutes.
 Turn out onto a floured board and knead for 10 minutes, adding flour as needed.
+If dough is still sticky, don’t be afraid to add more flour.
+The goal is for the dough to be smooth.

 Get.
 In.
 My.
 Face.